 Phase 3: Manager Training

-Store managers and district managers are trained on schedule building, labor cost tracking, compliance tools, and the shift swap and open shift workflows.
+Store managers and district managers are trained in schedule building, labor cost tracking, compliance tools, and shift-swap and open-shift workflows.
 Manager adoption is the single most important factor in whether the platform delivers its intended value.

 Phase 4: Employee Onboarding